shaily29-eng/Snake-Game-App/README.md

 We have created two buttons for the players :
 - "View Scores" : Using this button any player can see all the scores that differents players have scored till now.
-- "Game Settings" : Using this button any player can change the colour of the snake.
-They get to chose any colour from green, blue, and red colour
+- "Game Settings" : Using this button any player can change the color of the snake.
+They get to chose any color from green, blue, and red colour

 To run the game we need run Main.java under test folder(package)